 The terraform init command also performs a basic check of your configuration files for syntax errors.
 While it doesn't catch all possible issues, it can identify obvious syntax problems, helping you catch errors early in the development process.

-The terraform init command comes with some advanced options.
-For example, you may want to change backends, upgrade modules, or make changes to an existing backend:
+The terraform init command comes with a few advanced options.
+You might want to change backends, upgrade modules, or make changes to an existing backend:

 terraform init -reconfigure: The reconfigure command essentially starts the configuration from scratch by ignoring the working directory configuration and re-initializing the backend block.terraform init -migrate-state: The migrate-state command will migrate your state from one backend to another.
 For example, your state file might be local and you can use the migrate-state command to migrate it to a backend such as Scalr or Terraform Cloud.terraform init -upgrade: The upgrade command will ignore provider versions that are located in your lock file and upgrade your providers to the latest version depending on the constraints defined in your provider blocks.To use the terraform init command properly, consider these best practices: